-Now you have two images to make a stereoview and the app is usually set by default to automatically align the images as soon as they are taken (this can be changed in the settings), however you can also press the wizard hat icon (Auto Adj.) to adjust them and the app will tell you the deviation.
+Now you have two images to make a stereoview.
+The app is usually set by default to automatically align the images as soon as they are taken; this can, however, be changed in the settings.
+You can also press the wizard hat icon (Auto Adj.) to adjust them, and the app will automatically tell you the deviation.

-Now you have your aligned stereopair, congratulations!
-If you can free-view stereoviews or if you have a stereoscope the left eye image will be on the left and the right eye image will be on the right, ready to view.
-The London Stereoscopic Company’s OWL viewers work well with smartphones, especially the VR Kit with a magnetic plate to hold your phone, lots of other viewers tend to over-magnify and make you feel ooky.
-If you’re a natural cross-viewer you can click on the swap icon and the app will swap the left and right images so you can look on point as you go cross-eyed at your phone.
+Now you have your aligned stereopair.
+Congratulations!
+If you can free-view stereoviews, or if you have a stereoscope, the left eye image will be on the left and the right eye image will be on the right, ready to view.
+The London Stereoscopic Company’s OWL viewers work well with smartphones, especially the VR Kit with a magnetic plate to hold your phone.
+Lots of other viewers tend to over-magnify and hurt your brain!
+If you’re a natural cross-viewer, you can click on the swap icon, and the app will swap the left and right images.
+You can look on-point as you go cross-eyed at your phone.

-You can now press and move your finger across the screen to move the right image and align it to your heart’s content.
-Please see above for the general rules about aligning the two images to make a 3-D image comfortable to view and to ‘keep it in the stereo window’ please see this post.
+You can now press and move your finger across the screen, or use the arrows, to move the right image and align it to your heart’s content.
+Please see above for the general rules about aligning the two images to make a 3-D image comfortable to view.
+To also keep it in the ‘stereo window’, please see this post.
 I aligned this stereoview manually by ensuring the closest part of the image to the viewer, the bottom left leaf, was aligned in the two images.

 CROPPING YOUR IMAGES

-If you wish to make your image a set-size, such as a square, you can click on 123 (top right) and either enter the values manually or click on the ratio you’d like:
+If you wish to make your image a set size or ratio, such as a square, you can click on ‘123’ (top right), and either enter the values manually or click on the ratio you’d like:

 I didn’t square my image because it wasn’t the right ratio for the rhododendrons I photographed.
-When I was happy with the cropping I clicked ok and then used my fingers to manually realign the closest part of the image now the leaf was cropped out, which are the petals in the middle, then pressed ok.
+When I was happy with the cropping, I clicked ok.
+I then used my fingers to manually realign the closest part of the image now the leaf was cropped out, which is now the petals in the middle.
+I then pressed ok.

 SAVING YOUR STEREOVIEW

-If you’re happy with the image you can save it as a stereoview to your phone by clicking on the Menu tab (top left), then on save:
+If you’re happy with the image you can save it as a stereoview to your phone by clicking on the ‘Menu’ tab (top left), and then on save:

-You’ll be offered different options to save the image; I tend to save mine with the highest resolution possible in case I want to project it at some point but remember to keep an eye on your phone’s available storage.
+You’ll be offered several different options to save the image.
+I tend to save mine with the highest resolution possible in case I want to project it at some point, but remember to keep an eye on your phone’s available storage.

 The file is now saved in a folder called camera_saved in your gallery and from there can be uploaded to Instagram.

 Congratulations, you’ve made your first parallel stereoview!
-I find the one I’ve just made a little bit boring and doesn’t have much depth so let’s have a look at the new border features to make it a little more fun and later at other types of stereoview which you can save it as.
+I find the one I’ve just made a little bit boring and doesn’t have much depth so let’s have a look at the new border features to make it a little more fun.
+Later, we’ll look at the other types of stereoview which you can save it as.

 Then you’ll see an R icon on the top left, click on this too and it’ll show options for the border:

-I mentioned previously that most people tend to either be able to cross-view or parallel view without a stereoscope so using the LR/RL stereo will allow the stereoview to be displayed as a Cross-view at the bottom and a parallel view at the top (here to please everyone!).
-So click on the LR/RL icon in the Stereo menu and OK, then save as before and you now have a multi-view stereoview with a snazzier border, huzzah!
+I mentioned previously that most people tend to either be able to cross-view or parallel-view without a stereoscope.
+Using the LR/RL stereo will allow the stereoview to be displayed as a Cross-view at the bottom and a parallel view at the top; we’re here to please everyone!
+To use this, click on the ‘LR/RL’ icon in the Stereo menu and OK, then save as before.
+You now have a multi-view stereoview with a snazzier border, huzzah!

 OPENING IMAGES SAVED ON YOUR PHONE

-You can click on two images which make the left and right pair, or a single stereoview image which already contains the left and right images:
+You can click on two images that make the left and right pair, or a single stereoview image that already contains the left and right images:

 ADDING CIRCULAR BORDERS

-Then clicking on the top right ‘123’ icon it will offer me the option to crop it in a 1:1 ratio for a square.
+Clicking on the top right ‘123’ icon will offer me the option to crop it in a 1:1 ratio for a square.